val-lilu/flight-price-estimator/README.md

 ![App Screenshot](webapp/static/example_prediction_output.png)
 Estimated price: **CHF 238.19**

-This project is an end-to-end machine learning application designed to predict flight ticket prices based on key travel attributes such as route, departure date, airline, and number of stops.

 The application allows users to input travel details and receive an estimated ticket price, simulating a real-world pricing assistant.

-This project was developed in collaboration with **Axelle Carnot**.

 ---